berdon/derp/README.md

 </LinearLayout>
 ```

-Note: *Name corresponds to the Name field in the bound property (the Model object).*
+Note: *Name corresponds to the Name field in the bound property (the Model object).* You can path into any hierarchy, including arrays.
+(Ie. setText:Some.Object[2].Here)

 **MainActivity.java**
 ```java